3liz/lizmap-documentation/source/install/configuration.rst

   your installation.
 So you put into it any parameters you can find into ``mainconfig.ini.php`` and you want to change.
 * ``liveconfig.ini.php`` is containing parameters from ``mainconfig.ini.php``
-  that are changed during the live of the application.
+  that are changed during the life of the application.

 During the execution of Lizmap, ``mainconfig.ini.php``, ``localconfig.ini.pp``, and ``liveconfig.ini.php`` are merged in this order.
 So parameters into ``liveconfig.ini.pp``